rikfair/undated/docs/tutorial.rst

 Limitations
 -----------

 ``undated`` was designed with data processing of recent (-ish) dates in mind.
-Thus it uses the Gregorian calendar and makes no adjustment for the Julian calendar changeover.
-Thus it will treat any dates before 1583 as invalid.
+Because of this it uses the Gregorian calendar and makes no adjustment for the Julian calendar changeover.
+Thus, it will treat any dates before 1583 as invalid.

 Common Parameter Names
 ----------------------